DotEfekts/dotdo.es_content/writeups/machines/htb-cybermonday/5-where-to-now.md

 [Reading the Source](/writeups/machines/htb-cybermonday/6-reading-the-source)
 [Composing Root Access](/writeups/machines/htb-cybermonday/7-composing-root-access)

-As you do all your regular enumeration you'll quickly realise (if you hadn't already) that this is a [[docker|Docker]] container.
+As you do all your regular enumeration you'll quickly realise (if you hadn't already) that this is a Docker container.
 Sometimes you can break out of Docker containers, but in this case it seems the vulnerabilities are all covered.
 One interesting directory is `/mnt`.
 It looks like a home directory from the host system has been mounted here.
 You can see the user flag is tantalisingly close, but unfortunately we can't read it at the moment.
 What about `authorized_keys`?
 Well it already exists and isn't writeable, but it is readable.
 ```
 ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAACAQCy9ETY9f4YGlxIufn... john@cybermonday
 ```

-Now we have a username we can try to use for [[ssh|`ssh`]] to the host.
+Now we have a username we can try to use for `ssh` to the host.
 Trying some of the basic passwords to login doesn't get us anywhere so lets continue with our Docker box for now.
 We have a couple of things we can do from here.
 We can look through the source code of the entire Cybermonday shopping app, and we can use the MySQL credentials from the `.env` file to connect to the database.
-The container doesn't have `mysql` installed so you'll have to use a [[php|PHP]] script if you want to do that.
+The container doesn't have `mysql` installed so you'll have to use a PHP script if you want to do that.
 With this method we can extract the password hashes for the admin user and your own account:
 ```
 1 - admin - admin@cybermonday.htb - $2y$10$6kJuFazZ...
 2 - dot - ctf@dotefekts.net - $2y$10$6xMtStxbhJkEf0...